microsoft/quick-authentication/docs/quick-authentication-ios-reference.md

 ### MSQATokenCompletionBlock and MSQATokenResult

-`MSQASignIn` methods that return token information do so by invoking an `MSQATokenCompletionBlock`
+`MSQASignInClient` methods that return token information do so by invoking an `MSQATokenCompletionBlock`

 with `MSQATokenResult` defined as
 ```objectivec